inphobia/inphobia.github.io/content/_index.md

 sense. there's a small chance that a page or 2 on [openbsd](https://openbsd.org) appears, don't count on it.

+##  reminders

 stuff that should show up here / my todo list

 * easy to find, mostly corrent
   * basic sas hba: airflow, bandwidth, external connections
-* how not to flash sata optical drives
   * using dbpoweramp: testing actually bitrotted discs, secure ripping pitfalls
+  * full tower cases as drive storage
 * easy to find, mostly outdated (so these are updates or rewrites)
   * which sas hba you need
-  * sas cabling needs
+  * sas cabling needs, quality of cabling, sata devices choking on some sas cables
   * which tool does what & how: sg3_utils, smartmond, storcli
-  * why sas instead of sata
+  * why sas instead oof sata
+* hard to find, mostly correct
+  * drive power draw, 12v rails, sata 3.3v pin reassign
+  * going from 8644 to hba to 8644-8643 adapter (xi / xixe / xe)
+  * totally safe way to to combine a paperclip and psu
 * hard to find, incorrect, ancient. the things that took effort and time.
+  * optical drives borked power connectors
   * sector size for sas disks (512/520/4096) - and how to change them
     * most likely what you're here for
   * monitoring sas ssd's